tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/常见问题/视频播放问题_intl_en.md

 Generally, the above two policies are configured automatically by Tencent Cloud.
 If you have any problems, please [contact us](https://intl.cloud.tencent.com/document/product/266/19905).

 ### How do I solve the problem where the player prompts that the video is not transcoded?
 Please transcode the video.
-For detailed directions, please see [Processing Video](https://intl.cloud.tencent.com/document/product/266/33892).
+For detailed directions, please see [Processing Videos](https://intl.cloud.tencent.com/document/product/266/33892).
 Please make sure that the video codec is H.264 and container format is MP4 or HLS.

 ### Can I add different watermarks for different viewers?
 VOD only allows specifying image or text watermarks during transcoding and does not support dynamic watermarking for different viewers.

 ### Does VOD offer video editing features such as dubbing, mixing, brightness adjustment, rotation, or picture-in-picture?
 Yes.
-For more information, please see [media production](https://intl.cloud.tencent.com/document/product/266/33936) in the video processing features of VOD.
+For more information, please see [video compositing](https://intl.cloud.tencent.com/document/product/266/33936) in the video processing features of VOD.

 ### How do I solve the problems such as blurred screen, blank screen, lagging, and playback failures after transcoding?
 You need to first find out whether there is any problem with the source video.
 If the problem is caused by transcoding, please [contact us](https://intl.cloud.tencent.com/document/product/266/19905).